 Part 3: Create a Calculation to identify the user group

-- Select Calculation > Custom Code and click on the page.
+- Click Calculation and then Custom Code from the toolbar and click on the page to place the calculation.

 - Click Calculate.

-- Hide this output by selecting Toolbar > Hide.
+- Hide this output by right-clicking the calculation and selecting Hide.

 The code I am using in this example is: